Five Tips on Caring for Orchids

 Learn the specific requirements of your orchid

 Each orchid variety has specific requirements needed in caring for them, so you should learn a bit about the plant you bought and what it needs to thrive.
 Cattleyas, for example, are epiphytic orchids that come from tropical regions.
 Because of this, they enjoy day temperatures between 75 to 85 degrees, and 55 to 65 degrees during the night.
-They like humidity, flourishing in a level of 50 to 60 percent.
+They like humidity, flourishing at a level of 50 to 60 percent.
 They also need a good amount of circulating air for the prevention of fungal infections.